Final Fantasy: Reception

+Overall, the Final Fantasy series has been critically acclaimed and commercially successful, though each installment has seen different levels of success.
+The series has seen a steady increase in total sales; it sold 25 million units by 1999, and reached 100 million units in 2011.
+By March 2025, the series reached cumulative global physical and digital sales of 200 million units.

 Several games within the series have become best-selling games.
 At the end of 2007, the seventh, eighth, and ninth best-selling RPGs were Final Fantasy VII, VIII, and X respectively.
-The original Final Fantasy VII has sold over 14.1 million copies worldwide, earning it the position of the best-selling Final Fantasy game.
+The original Final Fantasy VII has sold over 14.4 million copies worldwide, earning it the position of the best-selling Final Fantasy game.
 Within two days of Final Fantasy VIII's North American release on September 9, 1999, it became the top-selling video game in the United States, a position it held for more than three weeks.
 Final Fantasy X sold over 1.4 million Japanese units in pre-orders alone, which set a record for the fastest-selling console RPG.
 The MMORPG, Final Fantasy XI, reached over 200,000 active daily players in March 2006 and had reached over half a million subscribers by July 2007.
 Final Fantasy XII sold more than 1.7 million copies in its first week in Japan.
 By November 6, 2006—one week after its release—XII had shipped approximately 1.5 million copies in North America.
 Final Fantasy XIII became the fastest-selling game in the franchise, and sold one million units on its first day of sale in Japan.
 Final Fantasy XIV: A Realm Reborn, in comparison to its predecessor, was a runaway success, originally suffering from servers being overcrowded, and eventually gaining over one million unique subscribers within two months of its launch.